lsshawn/sshawn-svelte/src/posts/derek sivers ferriss pod.md

 title: Derek Sivers interview at Tim Ferriss Podcast
 date: 2023-05-01
 tags:
-  - how-to-live
+  - how to live
-  - derek-sivers
+  - derek sivers
-  - tim-ferriss
+  - tim ferriss
 ---

 You know how you have that bad pen?
 Throw out the bad pen.”